Information about Frugal Photographer and our products.

-You are asked to pay when you place your order, using PayPal, VISA, MasterCard, or Discover.
+You are asked to pay when you place your order, using PayPal, VISA, MasterCard, or American Express.
 We have no way of processing payments made by check, money order, or other online services.
 Companies and institutions buying in wholesale quantities should contact me about using purchase orders and establishing payment terms.

-If you prefer to pay using a credit card rather than PayPal, contact me and I'll email a payment link.
 Our credit card processor is Elavon Converge, through their affiliation with Costco.

 We never see any of your credit card information.
 It is sent from your browser via an encrypted SSH channel directly to the payment processor.
 It is never sent to us, never revealed to us, and it is not stored anywhere in our computer systems.